Skip to content

 This filter allows users to sort by the entities that are eligible to apply for each federal program in the tool.
 Sometimes these entities are the direct beneficiaries, such as when a family receives federal nutrition benefits or a child care provider is reimbursed for participating in a public child care program.
 Other times this is a pass-through entity, such as a state, local, or Tribal government agency that receives federal funding and then distributes that funding to families or direct service providers, usually retaining some funds to cover the agency’s administrative costs in the process.
 This list of eligible applicants also includes businesses and for-profit organizations, community-based organizations and nonprofits, K-12 schools, colleges and universities, museums, medical institutions, and other program or service providers.

-This category filters all funding streams that serve a given age or that span multiple age groups.
+This category filters all funding streams by age group or groups.
 Users may also select “no age group target” to include funds for which all age groups qualify, including adults.
 The database groups funding streams into the following age ranges:

 • Prenatal